stac-utils/stac-check/README.md

 # stac-check
 ## A linting and validation tool for STAC assets

-The intent of this project is to provide a validation tool that also follows the official STAC Best Practices document: https://github.com/radiantearth/stac-spec/blob/master/best-practices.md
+The intent of this project is to provide a validation tool that also follows the official [STAC Best Practices document](https://github.com/radiantearth/stac-spec/blob/master/best-practices.md)

 ---
 ### Documentation